Marigny-l'Église: History

 Marigny-l'Église was known to be inhabited during the Celtic Era; Celtic stones called the Roches-des-Fées (lit.
 Fairy Rocks) are located nearby and flint axes and utensils have been found.

 A ruined Roman villa is located near Marigny as evidenced by pottery debris, edged tiles, and medals.

 In 885, a band of viking pillagers were attacked and defeated in the forests of the upper Morvand by an army raised by Ribaud, Bishop of Auxerre.
 Axes and helmets have been found.
 Local legend refers to a granite outcropping as the Tomb of the Viking King after this battle.

 In the 13th century the Marigny was split into two fiefs.

 The house of Chastellux obtained ownership over Marigny in 1309, under whose provision it remained until the French Revolution.

 A tile factory operated in Marigny during the 19th century.

 Sixty inhabitants of Marigny were lost as casualties in the First World War.
 Multiple buildings were occupied by Germans during the Second World War.

-Demographics

-On 1 January 2019, the estimated population was 282.